aleph2c/miros/doc/quickstart.rst

 If there is no bartender to talk to on her terrace, she will go to it's exit staircase and descend to the next terrace.
 Being a spirit, she is hard to see and the bouncers and greeters leave her alone when she is by herself.

+.. admonition:: hint

+  The terraces are just callback functions containing if-elif-else clauses.
+The else clause of each callback function provides information about what other callback function should be called if it doesn't know what to do with a given event.
+This other function, can be thought of as a lower terrace.

+  The bartender represents an if-elif clause that matches the name of the event given to that function.

 She will continue to climb down the terraces until she comes to the edge of the universe.
 If she can't find a bartender who can answer her question, she will